A metriplectic formulation of polarized radiative transfer: The radiative transfer equation

 By applying integration by parts to the term $\langle\MU,\cbra{\Omega}{\MW}_M\rangle$ and observing that boundary terms vanish due to the compact support of $\MU$, we deduce that

 The first term on the right-hand side of this equation is antisymmetric in $\MU$ and $\Omega$ and it is thus natural to define the bracket

-Furthermore, by applying the Fubini theorem to the last two terms on the right-hand side of equation \eqref{eq: WeakFormRTE} it can be seen that they are symmetric in $\MU$ and $\MW$ and thus it is natural to define the bracket that describes these terms by
+Here $\fracd{\fa}{\MW}$ is the functional derivative as defined in \eqref{eq:func_der}.
+By applying the Fubini theorem to the last two terms on the right-hand side of equation \eqref{eq: WeakFormRTE} it can be seen that they are symmetric in $\MU$ and $\MW$ and thus it is natural to define the bracket that describes these terms by